emit-sds/emit-sds-l0/README.md

 To understand how this repository is linked to the rest of the emit-sds repositories, please see the [repository guide](https://github.com/emit-sds/emit-main/wiki/Repository-Guide).

+## Dependency Requirements

+This repository is based on Python 3.x.
+See `emit-sds-l0/setup.py` for specific dependencies.

 ## Installation Instructions

 Clone the repository: